Morning Headache? It Could Be Sleep Apnea

 Morning headaches are common in people with obstructive sleep apnea because the blockage in their airway prevents them from getting enough oxygen during sleep.
 This blockage can cause oxygen deprivation and lead to headaches upon waking up.

 Because the other types of sleep apnea also cause a lack of oxygen, you can also suffer from morning headaches.
 If you think you might suffer from any sleep apnea, it is crucial to see your ENT doctor for a diagnosis.
+Additionally, sleep apnea has been linked to cluster headaches, which are another type of headache that can be triggered by poor sleep quality.

 What are the Risk Factors for Sleep Apnea?